W E K A

 Connect to another server

 Most WEKA system commands deliver the same result on all cluster servers.
-However, it is sometimes necessary to execute a command on a specific server.
-This is performed using the -H/--hostname option and specifying the hostname or IP address of the target server.
+However, it is sometimes necessary to run a command on a specific server.
+To do this, use the -H/--hostname option and specify the hostname or IP address of the target server.

 CLI auto-completion